JavaLearningTool/JavaLearningTool-challenges/README.md

 All other challenges are also stored in their own folder like above
 ```

-## Creating your first challenge: HelloJava
+## Creating your first challenge-- HelloJava

 ### Coding